valancej/documentation/_basic/builds-and-configuration/dependency-cache.md

 - `$HOME/.ivy2`
 - `$HOME/.m2/repository`
+- `$HOME/cache`
 - `$HOME/cache/bundler`
+- `$HOME/cache/pip`
 - `$HOME/cache/yarn`
-- `$HOME/cache`
-- `$HOME/cache/pip`
-- `$REPO_ROOT/node_modules`
+- `$HOME/clone/node_modules`

-Also note that we automatically configure `bundler` to write into `~/cache/bundler` as well as `yarn` to write into `$HOME/cache/yarn` and `pip` to write into `$HOME/cache/pip`.
+We automatically configure `bundler` to write to `$HOME/cache/bundler`, `pip` to write to `$HOME/cache/pip` and `yarn` to write to `$HOME/cache/yarn`.

-### Clearing The Cache
+## Clearing The Cache

-You can manually clear the cache either by removing the populated cache directory in your setup commands at the start of your build (for instance, by adding a startup command `rm -rf node_modules`), by using our custom `cs clear-cache` command in your startup commands or by clicking on **Reset Dependency Cache** on the right sidebar when viewing any build.

-**Note** that when clearing your dependency cache, you should wait 30-60 seconds to let the system run before triggering your next build.
+You can manually clear the dependency cache in several different ways:

+- The simplest option is clicking the **Reset Cache** option from the dropdown when viewing any build.
+Be sure to allow 30-60 seconds after clearing before you trigger another build.

 ![Reset Dependency Cache]({{ site.baseurl }}/images/basic-guide/reset-dependency-cache.png)

+- Use our custom `cs clear-cache` command at the start of your setup commands to clear everything under `$HOME/cache`.
+- You can also manually clear out any specific cached directories by adding a setup command like `rm -rf node_modules`.